Explore the diversity of movements of people and the mechanisms that prevent people from moving.

 - Is there such a genre as migrant literature?

 - Where do art and migration meet?

-The Thematic Inquiry course, which meets once a week, provides a balance of introduction to theories of migration, case studies, film screenings and discussions, and online artistic debates.
+The Thematic Inquiry course, which meets twice a week, provides a balance of introduction to theories of migration, case studies, film screenings and discussions, and online artistic debates.
 The course will be taught by the Pathway coordinator and will include numerous guest lectures by core Pathway faculty, other Connecticut College faculty and guest experts.

 Students will have the opportunity to study abroad, to complete related internships and to work with local partner organizations.

 The School for International Training (SIT) offers three study away programs that focus on migration and refugee issues: Migration, Borders, and Transnational Communities (Mexico), Migration and Transnational Identity (Morocco and the Netherlands), and New African Diasporas: Transnational Communities, Culture and Economies (multi-sited program taking place in Atlanta, Georgia, as well as in Senegal, Italy, and France).